Follow us on Instagram @moonhoneytravelers for hiking and travel inspiration!

 Day 2: Piran

-On Day 2 of your two week Slovenia itinerary, you’ll drive 1:30 hours to Piran.
+On day 2 of your two week Slovenia itinerary, drive 1:30 hours to Piran.

 Parking in Piran

-Piran is a pedestrian city, so you’ll need to park before entering the town.
-There are clear road signs directing drivers to the parking structures.
+Piran is a pedestrian city, so you must park before entering the town.
+There are clear road signs directing drivers to the paid parking structures.
 We parked in the upper parking lot.
-The fee structure is 1.70 EUR per hour.
-You can pay with cash or a credit card.
+Cash and credit cards are accepted.

 There’s a free bus that connects the parking lot to the town, however, it’s only a 10-15 minute walk, so there’s no need to wait for the bus.